Sajib37/festive-fusion/Question_and_Answer.md

 #### Answer: D: `ReferenceError`

-<i>Here, sayHi() function takes a parameter. but, when we call this function, we did not the argument. this is why, Reference error will be showed. </i>
+<i>Here, sayHi() function takes a parameter. but, when we call this function, we did not pass the argument. this is why, Reference error will be showed. </i>

 </p>
 </details>